 |Jill Elborn||County Commissioner|

-| I have recently taken over as Girlguiding Glasgow’s County Commissioner which is an enormous privilege to lead the organisation that I am very passionate about.
+For those of you I have yet to meet, my name is Jill Elborn and I am Girlguiding Glasgow’s County Commissioner.
+It is an enormous privilege to lead the organisation that I am so passionate about.

 |Random fact: I have shown a dog at Crufts|

-|Evelyn||Assistant County Commissioner|
+|Evelyn McWhinnie||Assistant County Commissioner|

 |Random fact: I can tie fishing flies and at one point was the only female member of the West of Scotland Fly Dressers Guild.|

-|Ann Short||South East Commissioner|
+|Ann Short||Assistant County Commissioner|

-Over the next few years I took over a Brownie unit and started a Rainbow unit, both of which I continue to work with today, the reason why I still do Guiding.
-Over the years I have had many additional roles, including – Assistant Division Commissioner, District Commissioner and Indoor Adviser.
+Over the next few years I took over a Brownie unit and started a Rainbow unit, both of which I continue to work with today – the reason why I still do Guiding.
+Over the years I have had many additional roles, including – Assistant Division Commissioner, District Commissioner, and Indoor Adviser.

 |Random fact: Guiding is one of the 3 main parts of my life, the other 2 being my family (Levi and Graham) and work (just because the lottery has not come up yet!)|